webrtc/webrtc-org/native-code/development/index.md

 **Notice:** if you're not on a branch, `git pull` won't work, and you'll need to use `git fetch` instead.

-Peridically, the build toolchain and dependencies of WebRTC are updated.
+Periodically, the build toolchain and dependencies of WebRTC are updated.
 To get such updates you must run:

 ~~~~~ bash